marqueswsm/UniFaaS-Cli/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `uni-faas-*`), install it to your project using `npm install --save-dev uni-faas-PLUGINNAME`, and uni-faas will pick it up automatically.
+To load a particular plugin (which has to start with `unifaas-*`), install it to your project using `npm install --save-dev unifaas -PLUGINNAME`, and uni-faas will pick it up automatically.